opendocsg/opendoc-supreme-court-judgements/2019_SGHCF_3/report.md

 90     The DJ did not think it necessary to draw any adverse inference over the non-disclosure of certain classes documents.
 As there is no appeal by the Defendant, I will not deal with them.
 The DJ did draw an adverse inference on the non-disclosure of the following documents: documents relating to the employment and re-employment which would show the terms of remuneration of the Plaintiff; his payslips for 2015 and 2016; the retirement benefits he received in 2015; statements of Central Depository (“CDP”) Account for 2014-2016 which would show his shares portfolio; 2016 Notice of Assessment from the Inland Revenue Authority of Singapore (“IRAS”); statements on his loan from DBS Bank Ltd (“DBS”); bank statements from 2014-2016; credit card account statements from 2014-2016; and the DBS debit card statements from 2014-2016.
 She did so even though the Plaintiff selectively disclosed certain documents, _eg_ certificate of service with his former employer; pay slips of certain months; bank account balances of certain months; and credit card statements of certain months.
 His position was that he was not in possession of the rest.
 He also blamed the non-furnishing of documents on his former solicitors.

-91     As submitted by the Defendant, the Plaintiff had not provided the documents which are needed to show his financial status.[\[note: 37\]](#Ftn_37) These included his payslips, letters from his former employer which would confirm if he did receive any retirement benefits when he retired after working for 40 years, or had other assets that he did not disclose.
+91     As submitted by the Defendant, the Plaintiff had not provided the documents which are needed to show his financial status.[^37] These included his payslips, letters from his former employer which would confirm if he did receive any retirement benefits when he retired after working for 40 years, or had other assets that he did not disclose.

 92     I agree with the Defendant that the documents could have been obtained by the Plaintiff if he had wanted to.
 For example, even though he has now left his employment, he could have obtained a written confirmation from his former employer to support his position.
 Statements from banks, credit card companies, CDP and IRAS could also be obtained if requests were made.
 Even if such documents were not forthcoming, there was nothing to show that he has even tried to ask for them.

 93     The Plaintiff has since belatedly furnished the documents listed in para 5 of the Appellant’s Case.
 These are: his payslips for 2015 (April to November), 2016 (March to July and September to December) and 2017 (March to April); photograph of the gold medal he received upon his retirement in 2015; letter from the Singapore Exchange (“SGX”) to show that he does not and did not have any SGX accounts; 2016 Notice of Assessment from IRAS; CPF statements for 2015 and 2016; CPF Investment Scheme yearly statements for 2014 to 2016; letter from DBS stating that he does not have a DBS Cashline account, nor certain credit card accounts; monthly statements of his POSB current and savings accounts from January 2014 to July 2015 and August 2015 to April 2017; quarterly credit card statements for 2014 and 2015 and others.
 He submitted that they show that there was no basis for an adverse inference to be drawn.

 94     Leaving aside the prejudice to the Defendant who now has to deal with a case of the Plaintiff that is not the same as that at the Ancillary Matters hearing before the DJ, I am of the view that these documents still do not fully address all the reasons for the drawing of the adverse inference.
 For example, while the 2016 Notice of Assessment shows his taxable income from 2015, there is still no information on what he received from his former employer.
 Besides the gold medal, there is no indication if he received other retirement benefits, such as a lump sum pension, which do not normally appear in payslips as it is not a salary, that may be subject to different rules for taxation.
-Nor did the Plaintiff provide statements of a bank account that was revealed in his first Affidavit of Means, nor bank accounts which would show where the over $230,000.00 that he withdrew from his CPF Account have moved to.[\[note: 38\]](#Ftn_38)
+Nor did the Plaintiff provide statements of a bank account that was revealed in his first Affidavit of Means, nor bank accounts which would show where the over $230,000.00 that he withdrew from his CPF Account have moved to.[^38]

 95     In the result, I am of the view that an adverse inference should still be drawn against the Plaintiff for the continuing non-disclosure of certain documents even though he has disclosed other documents.
 The increase in the Defendant’s share of the matrimonial properties by 10% ordered by the DJ was within her discretion based on the non-disclosure of the documents at the time of the Ancillary Matters hearing, and I do not see any reason to depart from it based on the non-disclosure of the documents at the appeal.